rlonka/no-rse.github.io/README.md

-## The Netherlands Research Software Engineer community
+## The Norwegian Research Software Engineer community

 The increasing use of data and digital technology in academia has gone hand in hand with a strong growth in people who write and contribute to research